Blues vs. Wild Prediction & Picks - November 28

 Blues vs. Wild Predictions for Tuesday

-Our computer model for this game expects a final result of Wild 4, Blues 3.
+Our computer model for this game predicts a final score of Wild 4, Blues 3.

 - Moneyline Pick: Wild (-160)